ibm-cloud-docs/power-iaas/monitoring-pvs.md

 4. Select your instance.
 Then, click **Open dashboard**.

-IIt may take some time before you see the server entry while the information is initally collected and processed by the monitoring agent.
+It can take some time before you see the server entry while the information is initially collected and processed by the monitoring agent.
 {: note}

-You only can monitor one instance per browser.
-You could have multiple tabs for the same instance.
+You can only monitor one instance per browser.
+You might have multiple tabs for the same instance.
 {: tip}

-## View and monitor your {{site.data.keyword.powerSys_notm}} instance
+## Viewing and monitoring your {{site.data.keyword.powerSys_notm}} instance
 {: #pvs_step3}
 {: step}

-You can view and monitor your {{site.data.keyword.powerSys_notm}} instance using the following methods:
+You can view and monitor your {{site.data.keyword.powerSys_notm}} instance by using the following methods:
 - [Accessing metrics from Power Virtual Server workspace](/docs/power-iaas?topic=power-iaas-monitor-sysdig#sysdig-view-ui)
 - [Accessing metrics from the Observability page](/docs/power-iaas?topic=power-iaas-monitor-sysdig#sysdig-view-ob)

-See the [{{site.data.keyword.powerSys_notm}} metrics dictionary](/docs/power-iaas?topic=power-iaas-monitor-sysdig#sysdig-metrics-dictionary) to learn about the various metrices that you can monitor.
+See the [{{site.data.keyword.powerSys_notm}} metrics dictionary](/docs/power-iaas?topic=power-iaas-monitor-sysdig#sysdig-metrics-dictionary) to learn about the various metrics that you can monitor.

 ## Next steps
 {: #pvs_next_steps}